-Spence-Chapin makes every effort to help reduce financial barriers for families wanting to adopt.
 Spence-Chapin's professional services fees are broken to installments reflective of the services being rendered at that stage in the process.
 Spence-Chapin assesses fee waivers and reductions based on what services are required to be rendered on the case; for example, for clients who initiated their adoption process with another Adoption Service Provider and then transfer to Spence-Chapin, Spence-Chapin will assess the fee schedule based on what services Spence-Chapin must render on the case and will waive any fees for services that Spence-Chapin does not have to render based on milestones achieved in the case prior to transfer to Spence-Chapin.